Marijuana is the Most Abused Drug in the U.S. and Many Believe it’s Highly Addictive and Bad for Recovery

 Psychological dependence starts when the user needs it in various ways in dealing with a personal or social situation.
 A marijuana user may find himself needing to smoke in order to relax, think, calm down or get over an unfortunate event.
 This is not always the case because some users can moderate their use and can stop anytime, though current statistical data shows how addiction is also very probable.

-Every day use always poses a high risk in developing an addiction, especially if it’s used for recreational and not for medicinal purposes.
-It doesn’t matter what form it is taken in—whether the drug is smoked, cooked or baked into a muffin, the likelihood of addiction does not go away.
+Everyday use always poses a high risk of developing an addiction, especially if it’s used for recreational and not for medicinal purposes.
+It doesn’t matter what form it is taken in—whether the drug is smoked, cooked, or baked into a muffin, the likelihood of addiction does not go away.

 Brain cells are also stimulated to create euphoria by releasing dopamine and interfering with the flow and processing of information in the hippocampus.
 These effects are felt immediately after a few minutes but stay for about a couple of hours—which, to regular users, is not nearly enough and thus leading them to increase intake for a longer high.